A European team is guaranteed to make the last four of the World Cup as Les Bleus take on Joachim Low's men at the Maracana on Friday

 It is a fixture that immediately recalls memories of the famous World Cup semi-final clash between the sides in 1982, when Germany won on penalties following a 3-3 draw best remembered for Harold Schumacher’s brutal challenge on France forward Patrick Battiston.

-Germany it playing in its ninth World Cup quarterfinals in a row, but Joachim Low’s side has failed to impress in Brazil since the thumping 4-0 victory over Portugal in the opener.
+Germany are playing in their ninth World Cup quarter-finals in a row, but Joachim Low’s side have failed to impress in Brazil since their thumping 4-0 victory over Portugal in their opener.

-Last time out, the team scraped past Algeria with a 2-1 win after extra time that has prompted a huge debate back home over the team’s performances, tactics and style.
+Last time out, they scraped past Algeria with a 2-1 win after extra-time that has prompted a huge debate back home over the team’s performances, tactics and style.

 The Germans should be boosted by the return of Mats Hummels after he missed the Algeria game with an illness that struck the camp, but Shkodran Mustafi is out of the tournament with a hamstring injury.

 In attack, Andre Schurrle is expected to start after scoring as a substitute against Algeria, while Thomas Muller will continue to lead the line, meaning Miroslav Klose will have to come off the bench if he is to break the World Cup scoring record.